RafaySystems/terraform-provider-rafay/docs/resources/workloadtemplate.md

 # rafay_workloadtemplate (Resource)

-A workload template is an application that manages a set of pods.
+A workload template defines a template for a workload.

 ## Example Usage